stevie5315/youtube-downloader/README.md

 # YouTube Video Downloader

-This Python script allows you to download YouTube videos using the [pytube library](https://pytube.io/en/latest/user/quickstart.html).
+This Python script allows you to download YouTube videos using the [pytubefix library](https://pypi.org/project/pytubefix/).

 ## Instructions
-1. Make sure you have the pytube library installed.
+1. Make sure you have the pytube(pytubefix) library installed.
 2. Run the script in a Python environment.
 3. Enter the YouTube URL when prompted.
 4. The script will download the video with the highest resolution to the current directory.